hr-it-solutions/DD_SH_samples/README.md

 # DD_SH_samples
-Some small excerpt samples of our private DD Staging SH Scripts
+Some small excerpt samples of our private DD SH Scripts

 DD RSYNC <br>
 DD STAGING (No Git)